Marie Vogtlin

 1867

-(he marries Nadezhda the following year)
+(he marries Nadezhda the following year, they divorce a few years later)

 At first, Marie’s father was supportive of her endeavor, but quickly retreated in the face of strong opposition.
 Family, the community and eventually the entire nation were against Marie.
 The backlash lead him to finally consent and support his daughter in the battle.
 The university admitted her with no hesitation in Fall 1868.